aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 * using the `setDefaultDimensions` method
 * in the decorator

+!!! note
+    Middy comes bundled with Metrics, so you can just import it when using the middleware.

+!!! tip "Using Middy for the first time?"
+    Learn more about [its usage and lifecycle in the official Middy documentation](https://github.com/middyjs/middy#usage){target="_blank"}.

 If you'd like to remove them at some point, you can use `clearDefaultDimensions` method.
 See examples below: